necolas/idiomatic-css/README.md

 #### Declaration order

 Declarations should be ordered in accordance with a single principle.
-Although alphabetical ordering is sometimes used, preference is for related properties to be grouped together and for structurally important properties (e.g. positioning and box-model) to be declared prior to typographic, background, and color properties.
+My preference is for related properties to be grouped together and for structurally important properties (e.g. positioning and box-model) to be declared prior to typographic, background, and color properties.

 ```css
 .selector {